bbc/news-gem-cloudwatch-sender/README.md

 The gem is powered via a YAML config file, see [metrics.yaml.example](https://github.com/BBC-News/cloudwatch-sender/blob/master/configs/metrics.yaml.example) for an example.

-**Note**: take into account how often metrics update when using the tool:
+**Note**: take into account how often metrics update for each AWS product:

-- EC2 - every 60 seconds.
+- **EC2** - every 60 seconds.
-- SQS - every 5 minutes.
+- **SQS** - every 5 minutes.
+- **Custom** - every 60 seconds.

 ## How it works

-The gem extracts metrics for a given set of EC2 instances based on a tag key/value.
+The gem extracts metrics for a given set of EC2 instances based on an EC2 tag key/value.
 For example:

 ```yaml
 ec2_tag_key:   ProjectName
 ec2_tag_value: bbc_news
 ```

-As seen in the example above a tag relates to a single project, so each of the instances for that project are attached to that key/value pair for easy reference.
-Thus that key/value is called, it returns all the instances attached to it - which is what the gem uses to gather metrics on each instance.
+As seen in the example above a tag relates to a single project.
+Thus if that key/value is called, it returns all the instances attached to that project - which is what the gem then uses to gather metrics on each instance.

-EC2 metrics are collected for the previous 3 minutes and SQS 20 minutes.
+The gem collects EC2 metrics for the previous 3 minutes and SQS metrics for the previous 20 minutes.
 Thus running the gem every 60 seconds for EC2 and every 5 minutes for SQS will provide sufficient data.
 This allows for the gem to remain unaffected by network/database issues.

 ## Why make this?